 An agent’s entire attention should be on customer’s interest and what they require, rather than pushing them to buy the company’s product.
 They should focus more on understanding the requirements of the prospects and empathize their situation.
 This develops customer’s faith in you and they tend to build a relationship.
 This way, when they will have an issue, they will surely search for you.

-Even if the call center agent’s job does not dictate to go beyond the first call resolution still they should be keen to resolve the issue proactively.
-They must get into the root of the problem to ensure that customers do not call for the same issue again.
+Even if the call center agent’s job does not dictate to go beyond the first call resolution, yet still they should be keen to resolve the issue proactively.
+They must find out the root of the problem to ensure that customers do not call for the same issue again.
 And even avoid transferring their call from person to person, it plays an important role in shaping the customer’s experience.

 6) Take tips and pointers from a successful call center agent

 One of the best ways to improve your own performance is to get tips from someone who is doing well.
 Sit in on calls with a successful call center agent and listen to how they manage their calls and handle customer interactions.
 Then, incorporate their techniques into your own dealings with customers.
 By following others footsteps you can add extra efficiency in your work.

 1) Don’t lose patience